-Prior to a comprehensive merit evaluation, DOE will perform an initial review to determine: (1) the applicant is eligible for an award; (2) the application is tied to a currently awarded CINR project that concludes on or before September 30, 2024 (3) the information required by the announcement has been submitted; and (4) all mandatory requirements are satisfied.
+Prior to a comprehensive merit evaluation, DOE will perform an initial review to determine: (1) the applicant is eligible for an award; (2) the application is tied to a currently awarded CINR project that concludes between January 1, 2025, and September 30, 2025 (3) the information required by the announcement has been submitted; and (4) all mandatory requirements are satisfied.
 Applications meeting these initial review criteria will be considered during the merit review and award selection decision.